 You'll explore what it's like to live in a smart city, the role of systems thinking, living labs, open data, crowdsourcing and roadmaps.
 You'll debate challenges of privacy, ethics and security, and weigh up the value of leadership, standards and metrics.
 You'll learn how to co-create a smart city project where you live.

-This course is intended for those with an interest in presenting, creating presentations or improving their public speaking skills - for school, work, or simply for fun - and does not require any previous experience of studying this subject.
+This course is intended for anyone with an interest in the application of new technologies to city challenges and smart city solutions.
+It does not require any prior experience of studying the subject.